weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_03_Lab3_Ex1_Create_Hygiene_Filters.md

-# Mod 3 – Lab 3 - Exercise 1 - Create Hygiene Filters
+# Module 3 – Lab 3 - Exercise 1 - Create Hygiene Filters

 In this lab, you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
 Adatum has experienced a recent rash of malware infections.
 The company's CTO has asked Holly to investigate the various options that are available in Exchange Online to fortify Adatum’s messaging environment.